A polynomial kernel for $3$-leaf power deletion: Safeness of the reduction rules

-Therefore, $t_2$ has distinct neighbors $x$ and $y$ such that $x$ is non-adjacent to $y$.
-Then $G[\left\{v,x,y,t_1,t_2\right\}]$ has a hole of length $4$ if both $x$ and $y$ are adjacent to $v$, and is isomorphic to the gem if exactly one of $x$ and $y$ is adjacent to $v$, and the dart if both $x$ and $y$ are non-adjacent to $v$, a contradiction, because it is an induced subgraph of $G$. \end{proof}
+Therefore, $t_2$ has distinct neighbors~$x$ and~$y$ which are non-adjacent.
+Then $G[\{v,x,y,t_1,t_2\}]$ has a hole of length~$4$ if both~$x$ and~$y$ are adjacent to~$v$, and is isomorphic to the gem if exactly one of~$x$ and~$y$ is adjacent to~$v$, and the dart if both~$x$ and~$y$ are non-adjacent to~$v$, contradicting the assumption that~$G$ is a $3$-leaf power. \end{proof}